 Rose pruning: shrub roses

-Rose pruning ensures that plants grow vigorously and flower well each year.
+Pruning ensures that these roses grow vigorously and flower well each year.
 There is great diversity among shrub roses but most require only light pruning.
 Many flower just once in summer and will bloom freely for years with little formal pruning.
-Such plants fall into RHS Pruning groups 20-23.
+These plants are in RHS Pruning Groups 20-23.

 Timing: After flowering and in late winter (February to March)

 Shrub roses are a large and diverse group of roses.
 They are usually larger than modern bush roses and have thornier stems, often with scented flowers.
 They may repeat flower or flower only once in summer.
 Many shrub roses are suitable for hedging as well as making excellent specimen plants.

 Roses can be pruned during late winter when growth is just resuming, usually mid-February in the south, but in northern and colder areas wait until March.

 Deadheading is carried out in summer after flowering.

 How to prune shrub roses